-Nowa Huta was designed in 1949 to house the future workers of Tadeysz Sendzimir Steelworks (formerly named Vladimir Lenin Steelworks), an iron and steel plant opened in 1956.
+Nowa Huta was designed in 1949 to house the future workers of Tadeysz Sendzimir Steelworks (formerly named Vladimir Lenin Steelworks), an iron and steel plant that opened in 1956.
 Over time, it employed 30,000 people and became one of the largest steel plants in Europe.

 Since the fall of the Communist regime in Poland in 1989, and although many neighbors were reluctant to the idea, Nowa Huta was included in the Greater Kraków area.
 The factory was sold to the Mittal Steel Company in 2005.